dmidlo/histdata.com-tools/README.md

 no-target diagnostics, and a decision section that says whether the full battery is safe, warned, failed, or has no matching targets.
 Safe and warned decisions include the next `histdatacom --quality ...` command for the same target scope.
+Use `--quality-preflight-markdown-report PATH` to write the matching copy/paste-safe Markdown evidence report for GitHub issue updates, release handoffs, or operator notes.
+That Markdown includes command/config summary, package version, cache inventory, benchmark sample, ETA/rate, Temporal budget, source-artifact cleanliness, POSIX disk headroom, validation commands, and the explicit runtime-cleanup disposition for the local preflight run.
+Use `--quality-preflight-markdown` when stdout should be the Markdown report instead of the compact console summary.
 Use `--quality-preflight-sample-size COUNT` to tune the bounded sample.

 When launching a large cache-backed `--quality` run, pass the saved report with `--quality-preflight-evidence PATH`.
 If no matching evidence is available, the